alphagov/govuk-developer-docs/source/manual/replicate-app-data-locally.html.md

 1. Setup MFA/2FA on your device

-    Naviagte to `IAM -> Users -> <Your username>`
+    Navigate to `IAM -> Users -> <Your username>`

     If you don't see an ARN ID next to `Assigned MFA device` click the edit button and set one up.

 1. Create an access token

-    Under `Access keys`click `Create access key` - you will secret is only displayed once, however if you fail to note it down just remove it and create another.
+    Under `Access keys` click `Create access key` – you will secret is only displayed once, however if you fail to note it down just remove it and create another.

 1. Install the AWS CLI application locally